lvcabral/brs-desktop/docs/how-to-use.md

 ### View Menu

 - Full Screen - Enter full screen mode.
-If you double click the screen it also toggles full screen mode.
+If you double click the screen it also toggles full screen mode
 - Color Themes - Allows to select among the 3 available themes</br>
 ![Screen Themes](images/screeshot-themes.png)
 - Always on Top - Toggles if the application will stay on top of other windows when it loses focus